Automattic/node-canvas/Readme.md

 > deregisterAllFonts() => void
 > ```

-Use deregisterAllFonts If you registered font and need to remove it, for example if you use canvas in tests.
+Use `deregisterAllFonts` to unregister all fonts that have been previously registered.
+This method is useful when you want to remove all registered fonts, such as when using the canvas in tests

 ```ts
 const { registerFont, createCanvas, deregisterAllFonts } = require('canvas')